blay/blay.se/edgeryders.markdown

 > The social and cultural value is produced because these spaces have
 > become places of artistic and sociological research and
 > experimentation, places where we take care of his own cities and
-> citizens, places where you implement new social policies based on co -
+> citizens, places where you implement new social policies based on
-> operation and identification of real urgencies.
+> cooperation and identification of real urgencies.
 >
+> [
+>
-> (Zabatino, n.d.)
+> @theatreoccupation]

 Analysis of Participation on Edgeryders
 ---------------------------------------